 Example with a 20 yard dumpster:

-Important: Shingles can get heavy fast.
+Important: Shingles can get heavy fast—a bundle of shingles typically weighs 50-80 lbs, and a full roof tear-off can easily exceed 5-10 tons.
 Always keep weight limits in mind, since landfills charge extra for heavier loads.

 Tip: See our Material Weights page for the average weight per cubic yard for shingles and other debris.